-The FM30, FM150, and FM300 are members of a family of FM stereo broadcast transmitters.
+The FM600 is a member of a family of FM stereo broadcast transmitters.
 Crown transmitters are known for their integration, ease-of-use, and reliability.

 The integration is most apparent in the standard transmitter configuration which incorporates audio processing, stereo generation, and RF amplification without compromised signal quality.
 A single Crown transmitter can replace several pieces of equipment in a traditional system.